 - Access to job announcements, résumé services, and career fairs

 - Other special eligibility for hiring preferences by organizations designated as Employers of National Service

 Returned Peace Corps Volunteers have gone on to successful careers in all kinds of fields, from international development to business to the arts.

 Teaching English as a Foreign Language (TEFL) certificate program

 Volunteers also have the opportunity to earn a recognized teaching credential during Peace Corps service, a unique opportunity to meet global professional English standards.

 Graduate schools recognize the valuable service experience returned Peace Corps Volunteers bring to underserved communities at home.
 The Paul D. Coverdell Fellows program partners offer returned Peace Corps Volunteers reduced tuition, assistantships, and stipends at more than 90 participating universities and colleges.

 Become part of a vibrant network

-More than 220,000 Americans have served as Peace Corps Volunteers, making for a highly active and diverse alumni network.
+Hundreds of thousands of Americans have served as Peace Corps Volunteers, making for a highly active and diverse alumni network.
 To connect with these returned Volunteers, visit the National Peace Corps Association.